pouchdb/pouchdb-express-router/README.md

 to be mounted into expressjs web application to prove the an endpoint for PouchDB applications to sync with.

+The code is primarily forked from [https://github.com/pouchdb/express-pouchdb](https://github.com/pouchdb/express-pouchdb) to help users provide a minimal install.

 ## Example Usage

 Here's a sample Express app, which we'll name `app.js`.